Die Hard, a Christmas movie? Yippee-Ki-yay or Yippee-Ki-nay?

 • Be set around Christmas

-• Have a Christmas setting, things like decorations, tree etc.
+• Have a Christmas setting, things like decorations, a tree etc.

 • Christmas music and carols